Natansal1/TestingNotifications/README.md

 Go to the `push-notifications` directory
 Then `/android/src/main/java/com/hilma/plugin`
 and there you'll find all the Java files in use.
-You may edit them as you with **Don't forget - inorder to sync the changes with Android-Studio please run `npm run sync`**
+You may edit them as you wish <br>
+**Don't forget - inorder to sync the changes with Android-Studio please run `npm run sync`**

 ## Contributing